tristin/akka-sdk/samples/java-choreography-saga-quickstart/README.md

 If an operation fails because it violates a business rule, then the saga can execute a series of compensating transactions that undo the changes made by the previous operations.

-In Kalix, in addition to events from Event Sourced Entities, you can also subscribe to state changes from Key Value Entities.
+In Akka, in addition to events from Event Sourced Entities, you can also subscribe to state changes from Key Value Entities.
-To subscribe to events or state changes, we can use Kalix Actions with the appropriate subscription annotations.
+To subscribe to events or state changes, we can use Akka Consumers with the appropriate subscription annotations.

 You can create a Choreography Saga to manage transactions across multiple entities in a single service, or across multiple services.
 This example implements a choreography that manages transactions across two entities in the same service.